ekoindia/openapi-spec/markdown/README.md

 ```

 ### 3.2 Initiate Transaction API
-Initiate a PPI transaction to a bank account.
+Initiate a DMT transaction to a bank account.

 #### Details
 - **Method:** POST